-An introduction to issues and problems in three areas:
+Introduces students to issues and problems in three areas:

-Civil procedure: focus on selected topics - parties to an action; pleadings and the discovery and exchange of information.
+Civil pre-trial procedure: focuses on selected topics largely in the context of Supreme Court - actions parties to an action; pleadings; discovery and exchange of information.
 Supreme Court Rules are examined to determine the extent to which they facilitate just, accurate and speedy resolution of disputes.
+Problems of delay and cost are also addressed with particular reference to case-flow management techniques and alternative dispute resolution.

-Criminal procedure:the law and related issues associated with arrest, the use of warrants, police searches, interrogation and the formulation of pleadings.
-Comparisons drawn between the civil and criminal pre-trial processes.
+Criminal pre-trial procedure: the law and related issues associated with arrest, warrants, police searches, interrogation and the formulation of pleadings.
+Comparisons are drawn between the civil and criminal pre-trial processes.

-Evidence:a basic understanding of the legal and philosophical principles related to the presentation of evidence in court.
-In particular, examination of the rules designed to protect the accused at trial; the rule against hearsay evidence; the use of expert evidence; the treatment of unreliable evidence and some analysis of the philosophy of proof and probability theory.
+Evidence: a basic understanding of the legal and philosophical principles related to the presentation of evidence in court.
+A comprehensive examination of the rules of evidence, including those designed to protect the accused at trial; the rule against hearsay evidence; the use of expert evidence; the treatment of unreliable evidence; proof and probability theory and questioning of witnesses

-The effect of pre-trial procedures on the final outcome at trial highlighted.
+The effect of pretrial procedures on the final outcome at trial highlighted.

-Legal System Torts
+LAWS1120 Legal System Torts

-Staff Contact: Ms Prue Vines/Mr Angus Corbett C6 F HPW4
+Staff Contact: Mr Angus Corbett/Ms Prue Vines C6 F HPW4

-The legal significance of the arrival of the British in Australia; the principal institutions of the legal system, particularly the courts, the legislature, and the executive arms of government; the judiciary; the legal profession; their history, roles, interrelationships, operation and techniques; general constitutional principles and institutions; the notion and consequences of federalism; Bill of Rights proposals; precedent and statutory interpretation, practice and theory; sources of Australian law, including the past and present status of Aboriginal customary law; origins of the common law; classifications within the common law; jurisdiction of Australian courts: the development of compensation law. with particular reference to workers' compensation and occupational health and safety; modern statutory compensation schemes; the rules and concepts of the law of torts, their origins, growth, operation and limitations; tort law protection from assault, injury and death; negligence; interests in another's life and services; false and misleading statements affecting economic interests; loss distribution; employers' liability; occupiers' liability; causation; remoteness of damage; product liability; interference with interests in land; interference with personal liberty.
-Some of these topics are dealt with in outline only.
+The legal significance of the arrival of the British in Australia; the principal institutions of the legal system, particularly the courts, the legislature, and the executive arms of government; the judiciary; the legal profession; their history, roles, interrelationships, operation and techniques; general constitutional principles and institutions; the notion and consequences of federalism; Bill of Rights proposals; precedent and statutory interpretation, practice and theory; sources of Australian law, including the past and present status of Aboriginal customary law; origins of the common law: classifications within the common law: jurisdiction of Australian courts.